-- training, patience, and discipline;
+- training, patience, and discipline

-- not as expensive as more advanced solutions;
+- less expensive than more advanced solutions

-- rotating through grips can be slow and cumbersome;
+- rotating through grips can be slow and cumbersome

-- having to exercise such explicit control over one’s hand can be tiring, especially when every action must be guided visually;
+- having to exercise such explicit control over one’s hand can be tiring, especially when every action must be guided visually

-- the size and shape of the residual limb may change as the temperature changes, causing the myoelectric sensors to shift or lose contact with the skin; sweat can also interfere with the sensors; in either case, the hand will become more difficult to control;
+- the size and shape of the residual limb may change as the temperature changes, causing the myoelectric sensors to shift or lose contact with the skin; sweat can also interfere with the sensors; in either case, the hand will become more difficult to control

-- the system doesn’t generate enough distinct signals to efficiently control a bionic wrist, elbow, or shoulder in addition to a hand;
+- the system doesn’t generate enough distinct signals to efficiently control a bionic wrist, elbow, or shoulder in addition to a hand

-- the potential for sensory feedback is limited;
+- the potential for sensory feedback is limited

 Myoelectric Pattern Recognition